The U.S. Isn’t Ready for What’s About to Happen

 The United States wasted that opportunity.
 Trump’s initial impulse to downplay the risk, at least until the stock market took note, wasn’t just fanciful; it was dangerous.
 He has consistently minimized the number of sick, blamed Barack Obama’s administration for a shortage of test kits, and publicly mused about the potential of a vaccine being found quickly.
 The American response to the new disease should be based on something more than hunches and magical thinking.

-The whole time, people in fields like mine have been dutifully advising friends, family, and everyone else to take prudent precautions and avoid panicking.
+The whole time, people like me have been dutifully advising friends, family, and everyone else to take prudent precautions and avoid panicking.
 That’s still good advice, because any measures that slow the spread of the disease and lower the death rate could save thousands of lives.
 But Americans should also understand that even the best preparation humanly possibly wouldn’t be perfect—and that what the United States has done so far falls far short of that.
 Especially at this point, even a more vigorous response will not preclude a lot of people from getting sick.
 Preventing all infections is no longer a possibility, and the measure of success is how much public-health authorities can reduce the number of people who die or fall seriously ill.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.